Byllfighter/csgo-discord-rpc/README.md

 ## Usage

+You can manually install, or use the [installer in the releases](https://github.com/marcos-travasso/csgo-discord-rpc/releases/latest)

+### Manually installation
-First you need to build the executable or [download in the releases](https://github.com/marcos-travasso/csgo-discord-rpc/releases/latest):
+First you need to build the executable:
 ```
 $ go build -ldflags -H=windowsgui
 ```